enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 To add structured data (such as countries), we need so-called :ref:`content-domain-content-types`.
 The content type defines the form (and underlying schema) of items you manage.

-- Create a folder called "country" inside the "content-types" folder of your project.
+#.
+Create a folder called "country" inside the "content-types" folder of your project.

-- Add the Country content type file below to this folder:
+#.
+Add the Country content type file below to this folder:

 .. literalinclude:: code/content-types/country1.xml
   :language: xml
   :caption: Country content type - site/content-types/country/country.xml

+Each content type can have a custom icon that will be visible in the Content Manager app.
+Though not required, content icons can be helpful for content editors.

-- Copy the image below to the the same folder (content-types/country) with the name `country.png`.
-This will give the content type an icon that will be visible in the Content Manager.
+#.
+Copy the image below to the the same folder (content-types/country) with the name `country.png`.

 .. image:: images/country.png